IBM-Blockchain/HSM/Z-HSM/README.md

   storageClassName: <STORAGECLASS_NAME>
 ```

-## Create label for the node, on which the 2nd pkcs11-proxy deploys
+## Create a label for the node, on which the second pkcs11-proxy deploys

 ```
 kubectl label node 2nd-node-ip-x.x.x.x --overwrite=true hsm=NewLabel-2nd
 ```

-## Create a new script `pkcs11-proxy-opencryptoki-2nd.yaml`
+## Update content in `pkcs11-proxy-opencryptoki.yaml`

-Copy content of file `pkcs11-proxy-opencryptoki.yaml` into this new script and then update as below
+You need to add two new sections to the `pkcs11-proxy-opencryptoki.yaml` file for the the second proxy.
+Copy the existing content in the file and append it to the bottom of the file.

-For service, fields required to update:
+In the newly added `kind:service` section, you will need to update the following fields:

 ```
 metadata.name